 The Society of Toxicologic Pathology (STP) Internet Committee-Web-based Education Subcommittee (WBEC) is pleased to offer these quarterly Short Education Webinar Series as an educational tool to foster collaboration among the toxicologic pathology community.
-The sixth of the series will focus on Tissue-based Image Analysis which features four presentations from a half-day Continuing Education Course at the STP Annual Symposium held in Montréal, Québec, Canada (June 2017).
+The seventh of the series will focus on Working with Pigs in Biomedical Research which features six presentations from a half-day Continuing Education Course at the STP Combined Annual Meeting held in Minneapolis, Minnesota (October 2015).

 Swine are increasingly being used in biomedical research, both in toxicologic pathology and in medical devices work, including as possible organ donors for humans.
 This course will review the various strains of pigs used for biomedical research, their unique anatomy, clinical pathology, and background diseases and lesions.
 In addition to general toxicology, the use of pigs in dermatologic, ocular, and device work will be reviewed by subject matter experts.

 Guy Bouchard, DVM, MS, DACT, Sinclair Research Center, LLC